Planning Staff

 Bachelor of Arts (BA) Eastern Washington University

-Adam Amundson is the CCT Associate Planner, and specializes in land use and building permits.
+Adam Amundson is a CCT Senior Planner, and specializes in land use and building permits.
 Adam is very humble in his position with the CCT Planning Department.

 Prior to joining the CCT Planning family, Mr. Amundson was a Dwight D. Eisenhower fellow while he attended Eastern Washington University (EWU).
 He did a traffic safety study on Highway 155.
 His study emphasized the inconsistency of data on the reporting of traffic fatalities happening on the reservation and did a poster presentation in Washington, D.C.
 2015-2016.
 In his report he emphasized on a low cost solution of installing chevrons on the sharp corners along SR 155 to warn drivers of sharp curves were ahead.